-This is my sixth year at TBS and I bring an additional ten years of experiences working with children in camps and schools.
+For my 8th year at TBS, I am thrilled to be joining the Mayim Tamid team and to be working with 1st graders.
+I bring an additional ten years of experience working with children in camps and schools.
 My undergraduate degree is in Women's Studies from the University of Maryland and I hold a Master's in Jewish Education with a concentration in Special Education from Hebrew College.
-I have lived in Boston for fifteen years and am deeply connected to my Jewish communities and chosen family here.
+I have lived in Boston for sixteen years and am deeply connected to my Jewish communities and chosen family here.

 I am very excited for my second year in Mayim Tamid!
 I am a Needham local and had the fortune of growing up at TBS.
 I started as a Madricha and went on to be BESTY President and now I am a Jewish Learning Guide.

 I graduated from University of Massachusetts Amherst with a B.A. in Psychology and a minor in Education.
 I have always seen myself working in some capacity as a Jewish Educator and it only feels right to be beginning my career here.